 7. Consider how the Internet can improve the delivery of your services or products.
 This can mean ecommerce, but it can also mean integrating some or all of your business’s processes and procedures with your site.
 More and more of our clients are seeing this back-office integration as an important way forward, improving sales, communications, delivery and efficiency for the business and your clients simultaneously, and reaping profitability improvements at the same time.

 8. Start to re-consider your product distribution strategy.
 Many manufacturers who have used distributor networks/retailers for taking their products to market are finding their profits squeezed partly because of the increased competition derived from the Internet.
 To balance this loss of margin, many are now entering the retail market themselves, either with or without their present distributors’ knowledge.
-Should your business be offering product directly, online?
+Should your business be offering the product directly, online?

 9. Is your website’s design and structure up to date?
 Does it fulfil all your needs?
-Design in particular has improved radically in the last 3 years, largely because of improved software (such as Flash and online video) and hugely improved broadband speeds.
+Design, in particular, has improved radically in the last 3 years, largely because of improved software (such as Flash and online video) and hugely improved broadband speeds.
 We have found taking advantage of the better design potential does have a big effect on business, and some of our clients who have recently updated their design have seen material improvements in visitor and page view rates, even in a recessionary environment.
-Web users therefore, are much more appreciative of design and improved functionality, so clients can use updated design to help differentiate themselves from their competitors.
+Web-users, therefore, are much more appreciative of design and improved functionality, so clients can use updated design to help differentiate themselves from their competitors.

 10. Add more ‘calls to action’ to your website, or improve the ones you have.
 It is amazing how adding a reminder to ‘phone us’ or ‘email us’ or ‘click here to buy’ can have a big effect, but it does, so make sure you do it.